Heramb04/TextGen_MarkovC/README.md

 # 🌍 Planet Earth Markov Text Generator

-This project is the third task from my Prodigy InfoTech Generative AI internship.
-It demonstrates a simple but effective text generation approach using **Markov chains**, trained on a custom 10,000-word corpus about Earth (fetched from Wikipedia).
+This project demonstrates a simple but effective text generation approach using **Markov chains**, trained on a custom 10,000-word corpus about Earth (fetched from Wikipedia).

 The app generates Earth-themed prose based on probabilistic state transitions using a 2-gram (order=2) model, and is deployed live as a Hugging Face Space using **Gradio**.